Skip to main content

 A three-time winner of The American Prize in Vocal Performance, Dr. Moniz’s “superb high tenor” (South Florida Classical Review) and “commanding stage presence” (TalkinBroadway.com) has been thrilling audiences in opera houses, theaters, and concert halls across the nation, among them Opera Grand Rapids, Utah Festival Opera & Musical Theatre, Sarasota Opera, Florida Grand Opera, The Columbus PhilharmonicOpera Company of Middlebury, Opera New Jersey, DreamCatcher Theatre/Adrienne Arsht Center, Orchestra Miami, Gulfshore Opera, Palm Beach Dramaworks, The Orchestra of Northern New York, Panama City Symphony Orchestra, and Chicago Symphony Center.
 His unique style and versatility have afforded him an active career in opera, concert, and musical theatre, having sung over 90 roles to date.
 Most recently, Dr. Moniz’s star turn as Prince Karl Franz in The Student Prince with Opera Grand Rapids (Wilde Award Nominee) received high praise and great acclaim, the press hailing his performance as “simply outstanding…glorious” (Encore Michigan).
 Moniz is a proud member of the American Guild of Musical Artists and the Actors’ Equity Association.
 His debut solo album, Along the Way (2021), is available on all streaming platforms.

 Dr. Moniz also serves as Executive Director of Hawaii Performing Arts Festival (HPAF), a training and performance program on The Big Island of Hawai’i.
 His diverse and innovative programming has earned HPAF global recognition and multiple awards from the National Opera Association, The American Prize, and BroadwayWorld.
-Throughout Dr. Moniz’s administrative tenure, he has won the organization over a million dollars in public and private grant funding, increased the annual operating budget by nearly 40%, and yielded the highest student enrollment in the festival’s 20-year history.
+Throughout Dr. Moniz’s administrative tenure, he has won the organization two million dollars in public and private grant funding, increased the annual operating budget by nearly 40%, and yielded the highest student enrollment in the festival’s 20-year history.

 Dr. Moniz holds four degrees from Florida State University, the University of Miami, and SUNY Potsdam, and certifications from Harvard Business SchoolDuke University, and the National Academy of Sports Medicine (NASM).
 He has received young alumni awards from all three of his alma maters and was previously named one of Florida State University’s Notable Noles, University of Miami’s 30 Under 30, and a SUNY Potsdam Rising Star.
 As a voice teacher, researcher, and NASM Certified Personal Trainer, Moniz is particularly passionate about identifying the parallels between the worlds of voice science and sports medicine, more specifically concerning vocal load, efficiency, and sustainability.
 His article, "Regulating Vocal Load in High Impact Production," was identified by NATS as the most-read Journal of Singing article of 2022.